ahitrin/SiebenApp/README.md

 As you may see, enumeration of goals has been changed.
 This is done in order to simplify work with a large amount of goals.
 Even when your goaltree has tens of subgoals, there are only few of them on the top usually.
 With using enumeration only for the visible goals we make goal selection easier.

 Now you don't need to think about visa.
 Being focused well on a single goal, you find good tickets and buy them.
 Now it's time to _close_ current subgoal.
-Just press `c` for that.
+Just click on the goal's checkbox or press `c` key.

 ![step8](docs/example8.png)

 Wow, it disappears!
 And you may become even more focused because now you see the only one goal.
-Don't forget to _select_ it with `2` and _close_ with `c` when it will be ready.
+Don't forget to _select_ it with `2` and _close_ with clicking on checkbox (or hitting `c`) when it will be ready.

 ![step9](docs/example9.png)

 Something interesting happens.
-Your current goal has been replaced with the new one.
+Your current goal has been replaced with a new one.
 It means that nothing stops you from applying for a visa right now.
 Neat!
 Press `v` to change _view_ again and look what happens behind the scenes.

 ![step10](docs/example10.png)